 Prices for a housing specific to that camera and lens range anywhere from $600 to $4500, and cheaper housings often lack important safety features.
 One of these features is a vacuum port, which allows you to pressure test the housing before taking it underwater.
 If you opt for the most affordable option, make sure the gear you’re putting inside is insured.
 A bad seal or faulty component can easily flood the housing.

 *Note: If you use a flat port instead of a dome port, images will magnify underwater.
-Even when using a full-frame camera with a full-frame lens, images appear more like they would on a crop sensor.
+Even when using a full-frame camera with a full-frame lens, underwater pictures appear more like they would on a crop sensor.

 People have been taking their DSLR cameras underwater for years.
 A good DSLR setup gives you outstanding image quality and fantastic performance in almost any underwater condition.
 The time between pressing the shutter button and capturing the image is nearly negligible in a DSLR system.
 Their ability to perform well in low-light conditions has been unmatched until the rise of mirrorless cameras in recent years.
 Another advantage of using a DSLR as opposed to a mirrorless camera is the extended battery life.
 Mirrorless cameras are entirely digital and utilize an LCD screen – quickly draining the battery.
 Keep in mind, though, the battery life on mirrorless cameras will vary widely depending on the make and model.
 There are options available that will give you more than enough time to shoot your daily dives without a recharge.